 California Environmental Quality Act (CEQA) Compliance

-The AOC is the lead agency for preparation of an environmental impact report (EIR) to comply with CEQA.
+Judicial Council staff are responsible for the environmental impact report (EIR) to comply with CEQA.

 July 21, 2008 to August 20, 2008: Notice of Preparation and Initial Study circulated.

 January 23, 2009 to March 9, 2009: Draft EIR circulated.

 May 7, 2009 to June 22, 2009: Revised Draft EIR circulated.

 After receiving public comments on both documents, the council staff completed a Final Environmental Impact Report (4.3 MB)